erikingebretson/Feed-the-Dragon/README.md

 Technologies, Libraries, API’s
     * Canvas(potentially SVG) Animations to render Board and players
-    * CSS animations sprinkled in for surprise and delight
+    * CSS animations sprinkled in for surprise and delight in user experience
     * Javascript source files bundled via Webpack

 Implementation Timeline
     * Weekend:
-        * Write Final proposal and create project, starting the required object oriented programming for each class required (board, structure, user, game)
+        Write Final proposal and create project, starting the required object oriented programming for each class required (board, structure, user, game)
     * Monday:
-        * Wrap up object creation and logic for instantiating a game and the required pieces/player
+        Wrap up object creation and logic for instantiating a game and the required structures and player
     * Tuesday:
-        * Render pieces on board, running thorough QA of player and structures.
+        Render pieces and player on board, and any logic updates needed for formatting pieces Thorough QA of player and structures
+        Begin implementation of player controlls
     * Wednesday:
-        * Implement user controlls and timer logic
+        Finalize user controlls and timer logic
+        CSS animations Dragon patience, load wheel, etc.
     * Thursday:
-        * Any outstanding functionality updates and finishing touches on styling
+        Any outstanding functionality updates and finishing touches on styling